 Companies that do content marketing well create invaluable brand equity with their future customers and have enormous influence over how their prospects navigate the research and purchase decision.

 By definition, companies doing this well are virtually guaranteed to be on the shortlist.

-In many cases, when you do this well enough, their companies effectively become the entire shortlist (a shortlist of one :-) because your content has effectively neutralized the competition.
+When you do this well enough, their companies often become the entire shortlist (a shortlist of one :-) because your content has effectively neutralized the competition.
 This helps sales teams close deals faster without compromising on pricing or other key terms.

 Are you on a B2B sales team?
 How is your team keeping up with changes in buyer behavior?
 Let me know in the comments below.

 And if your sales team needs help keeping up with changes in B2B buyer behavior, be sure to enroll now in our free 7-day eCourse: Go-to-Market Strategy 101 for B2B SaaS Startups and Scaleups.